DFE-Digital/get-into-teaching-app/app/views/content/returning-to-teaching.md

   return-to-teaching-advisers-video:
     id: 2NrLm_XId4k
     title: A video about what Return to Teaching Advisers do
+inset_text:
+  international-content:
+    text: If you qualified outside the UK, you must have English qualified teacher status (QTS) to get an adviser. <a href="/non-uk-teachers">Find out more about teaching in England as a non-UK citizen</a>.
+    color: grey
 ---

 Returning to teaching can be easier than you expect.